Skip to main content

 Green Travel Bericht Sarah Ziegert

-I used the option "Green Travel" and started my Erasmus semester with a small trip around Europe.
-I had reserved a week for this, so I spent 1-2 days at each of the four stopovers.
-First I went to Paris by train, from there to Toulouse, on to Carcassonne and my fourth stop, Barcelona, I reached by bus before arriving at my final destination, València.
+I took advantage of the “green travel” option and started my Erasmus semester with a short “trip through Europe”.
+I had planned a week for this, so I spent 1-2 days at each of the four stopovers.
+I first travelled by train to Paris, from there to Toulouse, on to Carcassonne and my fourth stop, Barcelona, I reached by bus before arriving at my final destination, Valencia.
 The medieval fortress of Carcassonne, which is a UNESCO World Heritage Site, was definitely my highlight of the trip.
-I really enjoyed the train rides and little stops, also because it allowed me to slowly adjust to my semester abroad.
-The train journey requires a bit of planning, as it is much cheaper to buy the tickets in advance.
+I really enjoyed the train journeys and short stops, also because I was able to slowly adjust to my semester abroad.
+Travelling by train requires a bit of planning, as it is a lot cheaper to buy tickets in advance.
 Accommodation should also be booked in advance.
-If you plan to travel by train, I recommend comparing the prices of the trains (individual train lines or e.g. Interrail) and staying in hostels or Airbnbs, as it is much cheaper than hotels and you have the possibility to cook.
-However, you should be aware beforehand that such a trip is not the cheapest alternative and the "Green Travel" funding does not cover all costs.
-Since a train trip through Europe has always been on my bucket list, this was still a good opportunity for me and the perfect start to my semester abroad.
+If you are planning a train journey, I recommend comparing train prices (individual train lines or Interrail, for example) and staying in hostels or Airbnbs, as they are much cheaper than hotels and you have the option of cooking.
+However, you should realise beforehand that such a trip is not the cheapest alternative and that the ‘green travel’ package is not sufficient.
+As a train journey through Europe had always been on my bucket list, this was still a good opportunity for me and the perfect start to my semester abroad.